evanshortiss/express-expeditious/README.md

 This will have *express-expeditious* to enable the [debug](https://www.npmjs.com/package/debug) logger it uses.

-## Why Use This Module?
+## Another Express Caching Module?
 I covered this in a [blogpost here](http://evanshortiss.com/development/javascript/nodejs/2016/07/07/better-caching-for-express.html), but there's a TLDR below if you don't feel like reading much.

 TLDR: _express-expeditious_ is an express middleware that simplifies caching so you can spend time actually getting work done and not worrying about caching.
 Existing modules that try to provide a middleware for caching don't work for many use cases.
-For example, _res.sendFile_ and _res.pipe_ don't work, or they provide a "black box" cache that you cannot easily perform CRUD operations on if you need to invalidate or inspect entries.
+Sometimes _res.sendFile_ and _res.pipe_ don't work with those existing solutions.
+Many also provide a "black box" cache that you cannot easily perform CRUD operations on if you need to invalidate or inspect entries.

 ## Benchmarks